CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Thermal Characterization of Stripline

 \subsection{Thermal Conductivity Measurement}

 Thermal conductivity measurements were performed in a Bluefors SD250 Dilution Refrigerator with a custom mount allowing the stripline to be suspended from the 4~K stage.
 The mounting scheme is described in detail in Fig. \ref{fig:thermal_config}.
 To perform the measurement, we applied a current to the hot-side heater while measuring the temperatures of the hot and cold sides of the stripline, $T_h$ and $T_c$ respectively, with Cernox 1050-CD thermometers.
-This process was repeated for various currents, and thus heater powers, while the stripline was heat sunk at 4~K on the cold side.
-Heater powers were ramped to achieve temperature gradients comparable to those measured in Mod-Cam.
+This process was repeated for various heater powers while the stripline was heat sunk at 4~K on the cold side.
+Heater powers were ramped to achieve temperature gradients greater than the $\Delta T$ between stages in Mod-Cam.

 During testing, thermometers and heaters were equipped with long manganin cables to ensure the primary path for heating was through the stripline itself.
-Additionally, heater resistances were chosen to ensure that dissipated heat primarily occurred in the resistor, as opposed to the long wires extending from it.
-Estimates of radiative power transfer to the stripline in the range of measured hot-side clamp temperatures are negligible compared to the powers applied through the heater.
+Estimates of radiative power transfer to the stripline are negligible compared to the powers applied through the heater.

-Using Eq. \ref{eq:linear_therm_cond} and the temperature gradient measured across the stripline for each applied power, the thermal conductivity as a function of average temperature of the hot and cold sides of the stripline is found.
-Geometric factors used in Eq. \ref{eq:linear_therm_cond} are given by profilometry measurements in Section \ref{section:stripline_design} and measurements of the distance between clamps.
-At cryogenic temperatures, the thermal conductivity of polyimide is known to be more than 4000x smaller than that of copper \cite{kapton_thermal}, so thermal conduction through the polyimide dielectric is assumed to be negligible compared to the circuit copper layers.
-The result of the measurement is shown in Fig \ref{fig:thermal_results}.
-The direct measurements of thermal conductivity agree with calculated values using similar $RRR$ values to those reported in Section \ref{section:RRR_result}.
+As in \cite{2018_spt_readout}, we model our stripline thermal conductance, the product of the stripline thermal conductivity $k$ and cross-sectional area $A$, as a function of temperature: .

+By inserting Eq. \ref{eq:kA_model} into the differential form of the 1-D heat transport equation and integrating from each end of the stripline, we obtain an expression for applied power $P$ readily fit to our measured data.